securityarch/cyber-dictionary/README.md

 Host IDS Intrusion Detection System
 Governance, risk management and compliance (GRC) is the term covering an organization's approach across these three practices: Governance, Risk management, and Compliance.
 ## I
+#### IAST
+Interactive Application Security Testing, analyzes code for security vulnerabilities while the app is run by an automated test, human tester, or any activity with the application functionality.
 #### IAG
 Identity Access Governance, the practice of managing access granted to identities
 #### IAM